SGTMcClain/GITting_Started_with_GIT/README.md

 During our class Github will also be known as the remote repository.

+Github is a complete DevOps platform based around git source control management (SCM).
+Gitlab serves as the host for our git remote repository and it also provides a web based graphical user interface (GUI) to visualize what our Git looks like.
+We can use the GitLab platform to navigate branches, manage merge/pull requests, manage packages, store release binaries and a whole lot more.

 ## Installing Git
+This is the software that run git.
+It is command line only so it can be a bit intimidating to use at first but to get around this we will also install Github Desktop to make things a bit easier.

 1. Download Git from https://git-scm.com/downloads
 2. Install Git onto your machine
     1. On the step where it asks you about default editors select either Notepad++ or Visual Studio Code